 How to Select a Stenographer School

-When selecting a program, students should consider attending one with a curriculum that conforms to the certification standards set by the National Court Reporters Association (NCRA).
-Graduating from one of these programs may make it easier to pass certification exams, which may increase employment opportunities.
+- When selecting a program, students should consider attending one with a curriculum that conforms to the certification standards set by the National Court Reporters Association (NCRA).

-Finally, students should consider whether all or part of a program is available online.
-Some schools offer fully online programs while others make specific courses available over the Internet.
-This may make it easier to for working individuals to complete a program.
+- Some schools offer fully online programs while others make specific courses available over the Internet.

 Stenographer Program Overviews